jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 ## Plugins
-AdapTable now includes plugins to reduce the download size of the 'core' project and to allow you to choose only the functionality you want.
+AdapTable now includes plugins to reduce the download size of the 'core' project and to allow you to select only the functionality you want.

 There are currently two plugins:

-- Charting
+- Charting: Courtesy of Infragistics - provides Category, Pie, Doughnut, Sparkline and Financial charts.

-- Financial
+- Financial: Adds additional functionality of benefit only to advanced financial users.

 #### Plugins Example
-To add a plugin you need to do the following 3 steps (using charting as an example):
+To add a plugin you need to do the following 3 steps (using the `charts` plugin as an example):

 1. Install the plugin as a separate package: